Reconstructing the metric in group field theory: Group field theory

-In practice, the sum over higher derivatives in the quadratic part needs to terminate at some finite $n$, and indeed in most models studied in detail in the literature \cite{Lahoche:2019cxt,Pithis:2020sxm,Marchetti:2022nrf} only the terms $n=0$ and $n=1$ corresponding to a mass term and a single Laplacian appear.
+Given that we are assuming a local theory, the sum over higher derivatives in the quadratic part needs to terminate at some finite $n$, and indeed in most models studied in detail in the literature \cite{Lahoche:2019cxt,Pithis:2020sxm,Marchetti:2022nrf} only the terms $n=0$ and $n=1$ corresponding to a mass term and a single Laplacian appear.
 After an integration by parts of the term involving the Laplacian, one obtains an action that only depends on $\varphi$ and first derivatives, and is hence amenable to straightforward canonical quantisation.
 (A theory with higher derivatives would have to be treated with more involved methods, see, e.g., \cite{Raidal:2016wop}.)

 Here we have not specified the precise form of the interaction terms making up the potential $V(\varphi)$.
-This form can be chosen by requiring that Feynman amplitudes of the resulting interacting GFT match those of spin foam models \cite{DePietri:1999bx,Reisenberger:2000zc} and/or by again using symmetry arguments to write down a number of possible terms, which are constrained by renormalisability \cite{Carrozza:2016vsq}.
+This form can be chosen by requiring that Feynman amplitudes of the resulting interacting GFT match those of spin foam models \cite{DePietri:1999bx,Reisenberger:2000zc} (we gave some examples above) and/or by again using symmetry arguments to write down a number of possible terms, which are constrained by renormalisability \cite{Carrozza:2016vsq}.
 In our work here, we will neglect the effect of interactions.
 Our discussion of classical GFT extends to interacting models but their quantum analysis will be more involved in general.
 Neglecting interactions is a common assumption in applications of GFT to cosmology \cite{Oriti:2016qtz,Oriti:2016ueo,Jercher:2023nxa,Calcinari:2022iss}, since these are expected to be subdominant in the very early universe.
-In general, the range of applicability of this approximation will be limited.
+In general, the range of applicability of this approximation will be limited \cite{Gielen_2020}.